AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 ## IMS Organization preferences

->[!AVAILABILITY]
->
->The Public Access Links functionality described in this section is in the Limited Testing phase of release and might not be available yet in your environment.
-This note will be removed when the functionality is generally available.
-For information about the Analytics release process, see [Customer Journey Analytics feature releases](/help/release-notes/releases.md).

 You can update company preferences that apply to all users and projects within your organization.
 For information about how to access these preferences, see [Update preferences](#update-preferences).

 | Section | Preference | Options |